 - Up to 50 per cent of this liquid manufactured is used in the production of phosphoric acid which is in turn used to make phosphate fertilizers.

 - It is used in the manufacturing of metals such as copper, zinc etc.

-- 5 percent of the produced acid is used in the making of fibers.
+- 5 per cent of the produced acid is used in the making of fibres.

 In Domestic Environments:

 - Used in acidic drain cleaners.